ardev462/url_introspector/README.md

 Configuration settings are saved to browser storage so your preferences will remain until you change them.

 ## Configuration
 See the Options page for configuration information.
-The only part you should need to change is the text template.
-This defines placeholders for different parts of the URL you wish to use and is quite intuitive after you spend a minute testing out how it works.
+The text template defines placeholders for different parts of the URL you wish to use for hyperlink text.
+The syntax is simplistic and is quite intuitive after you spend a minute testing out how it works.

 ## Usage
 To use the extension you need an editable field such as an email body or a rich text editor that can handle HTML.